 Additionally, the terms of the Veru APA require the Company to pay Veru up to an additional \$80.0 million based on the Company's net sales of ENTADFI after closing (the "Milestone Payments").
-The Milestone Payments are payable as follows: (i) \$10.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million during a calendar year, (ii) \$20.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$200.0 million during a calendar year, and (3) \$50.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$200.0 million during a calendar year.
+The Milestone Payments are payable as follows: (i) \$10.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million during a calendar year, (ii) \$20.0 million during a calendar year, and (3) \$50.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$200.0 million during a calendar year, and (3) \$50.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$500.0 million during a calendar year.

 In connection with the Transaction, the Company also assumed royalty and milestone obligations under an asset purchase agreement for tadalafil-finasteride combination entered into by Veru and Camargo Pharmaceutical Services, LLC on December 11, 2017 (the "Camargo Obligations").
-The Camargo Obligations assumed by the Company include a 6% royalty on all sales of tadalafil-finasteride and sales milestone payments of up to \$22.5 million, payable to Camargo as follows: (i) \$5.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million during a calendar year, (ii) \$7.5 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$10.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million during a calendar year, (ii) \$10.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million during a calendar year, (ii) \$10.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million during a calendar year, and (3) \$10.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$300.0 million during a calendar year.
+The Camargo Obligations assumed by the Company include a 6% royalty on all sales of tadalafil-finasteride and sales milestone payments of up to \$22.5 million, payable to Camargo as follows: (i) \$5.0 million is payable upon the first time the Company achieves net sales from ENTADFI of \$100.0 million during a calendar year, (ii) \$7.5 million ENTADFI of \$300.0 million during a calendar year.

-On September 29, 2023, the Company entered into an amendment to the Veru APA (the "Veru APA Amendment"), which provides that the \$4.0 million note payable originally due on September 30, 2023 was deemed paid and fully satisfied upon (1) the payment to the Seller of \$1.0 million in cash on September 29, 2023, and (2) the issuance to the Seller of 3,000 shares of Series A Convertible Preferred Stock (the "Series A Preferred Stock") of the Company (see Note 9).
-Pursuant to the Veru APA Amendment, the Series A Preferred Stock will convert to common stock of the Company one year from the date of issuance if the required stockholder approval is obtained.
-The Series A Preferred Stock, which was issued to the Seller on October 3, 2023 is initially convertible, in the aggregate, into 5,709,935 shares of the Company's common stock, subject to adjustment and certain stockholder approval limitations specified in the Certificate of Designations.
-Pursuant to the Veru APA Amendment, the Company agreed to use commercially reasonable efforts to obtain such stockholder approval by December 31, 2023, however, such shareholder approval has not yet been obtained.
-The Company also agreed to include the shares of common stock issuable upon conversion of the Series A Preferred Stock in the next resale registration statement filed with the SEC.
+On September 29, 2023, the Company entered into an amendment to the Veru APA (the "Veru APA Amendment"), which provides that the \$4.0 million note payable originally due on September 30, 2023 was deemed paid and fully satisfied upon (1) the payment to the Seller of \$1.0 million in cash on September 29, 2023, and (2) the issuance to the Seller by October 3, 2023, of 3,000 shares of Series A Convertible Preferred Stock (the "Series A Preferred Stock") of the Company (see Note 7).

-Subsequent to March 31, 2024, the Company entered into a Forbearance Agreement with Veru, specifically related to the note payable that was due on April 19, 2024 (see Note 15).
+On April 24, 2024, the Company entered into a Forbearance Agreement with Veru in connection with the Company's default on the \$5.0 million non-interest bearing note payable that was due on April 19, 2024 (see Note 7).